James Madison Dukes men's basketball: Lou Campanelli era

-Taking over as the James Madison head coach in 1972, Lou Campanelli led the Dukes program for thirteen years (1972-1985).
+Taking over as the James Madison head coach in 1972, Lou Campanelli led the Dukes program for thirteen years (1972–1985).
 Campanelli coached the Dukes to two NCAA Division II basketball tournaments and then three NCAA Division I basketball tournaments after the school transitioned from Division II to Division I. In the Dukes' first ever appearance in the NCAA Division I tournament in 1981, Campanelli coached the team to a win over Georgetown.
 The Dukes would win a game in each of the Dukes’ following appearances in the NCAA Division I tournament under Campanelli, and lost by two points to eventual national champions University of North Carolina in the second round of the 1982 tournament.

 Lou Campanelli was hired as the head coach at California in 1985.
 Campanelli finished at James Madison with a record of 238–118.

 John Thurston era

 John Thurston was hired as the fourth head coach of the James Madison Dukes men's basketball team in 1985.
-Thurston had previously served as an assistant coach under Campanelli with the Dukes since 1975.
+Prior to this, Thurston had served as an assistant coach under Campanelli with the Dukes since 1975.
 Thurston successfully turned the program around in his second season at the helm, guiding the Dukes to a 20–10 record, a berth in the National Invitation Tournament, and was named Colonial Athletic Association Coach of the Year.
 However, with a 6–11 start to the 1988 season, James Madison University President Ronald E. Carrier announced that Thurston's contract would not be renewed at the end of the season and Thurston resigned hours later.
 The Dukes replaced Thurston with interim head coach Tom McCorry to finish the 1988 season.